20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 1. Create a self-serve drink station

 A self-serve drink station is one of the easiest ways to make an outdoor BBQ party feel effortless.
-Fill a cooler, drink tub, or beverage cart with water, soda, lemonade, iced tea, and any other drinks you’re serving.
-Keep cups, straws, napkins, and a bottle opener nearby so guests don’t have to ask where everything is.
+Fill a cooler, drink tubs, or beverage cart with water, soda, lemonade, iced tea, and any other drinks you’re serving.

 2. Label coolers by drink type